TANUSHRIAGARWAL/TANUSHRIAGARWAL/README.md

 - 👋 Hi, I’m @TANUSHRIAGARWAL
-- 👀 I’m interested in WEB DEVELOPMENT INTERSHIP
+- 👀 I’m interested in .NET INTERSHIP
-- 🌱 I’m currently learning WEB DEVELOPMENT
+- 🌱 I’m currently learning .NET
 - 💞️ I’m not looking to collaborate
-  - NEW SHIVPURI ,HAPUR..
-I am a Fresher Web Developer.
-I have learnt C,C++ and JAVA
+  - HAPUR..
+I am a Fresher .NET Developer.
+I have learnt C,C++ and C#

 <!---
 TANUSHRIAGARWAL/TANUSHRIAGARWAL is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.